fbielejec/fbielejec.github.io/_posts/2019-01-12-clojurescript-chaining-js-promises-previous-value.md

 "fast!"
 ```

-`fast-promise` had to wait with it's execution for the `slow-promise`, the return value is that of the last promise in chain.
+The `fast-promise` had to wait with it's execution for the `slow-promise`, the return value printed is that of the last promise in the chain.
-We will revisit the problem and talk about returning the [previous value](#previous) as well.
+We will revisit this problem and talk about returning the [previous value](#previous) as well.

-There is nothing stopping you from using the macro to evaluate nested Promise chains, and writing code like this:
+There is nothing stopping you from using the macro to evaluate nested Promise chains, and writing code that looks like this:

 ```clojure
 (promise-> (promise-> (js/Promise.resolve (prn "a"))